 The City continued to invest in improvements at San Francisco International Airport (SFO) in fiscal year 2014-15 as part of an approved capital plan of \$2.6 billion over the next five years.
 Completed projects during the fiscal year include runway safety area improvements and a new cargo facility, with work to construct a new air traffic control tower and renovations to Terminal 3 in construction.
-The plan also includes funds for program, which has a projected cost of \$2.2 billion and anticipated phased completion dates through 2023.
+The plan also includes funds for programming, planning, and construction of the initial phases of the Terminal 1 Renovation Program, which has a projected cost of \$2.2 billion and anticipated phased completion dates through 2023.
 These projects are necessitated by the continued growth in passenger volumes at SFO, which accounts for 95% of international air travel and 71% of all air travel into the Bay Area.